 In August 2012, the U.S. Anti-Doping Agency stripped Armstrong of his seven Tour de France titles, which he won from 1999 to 2005.
 Because all 21 of the top-three finishers during Armstrong's win streak were tied to doping, there is no official winner for the years Lance won the Tour.

 In January 2013, Armstrong confessed to Oprah Winfrey in a riveting TV interview that he had doped during much of his career.
 Lance revealed that he had started taking performance-enhancing drugs in the mid-1990s and had used testosterone, EPO and blood transfusions.

 Armstrong, 42, explained that all the top cyclists during his era had doped (which was true), and that he had to do it in order to level the playing field.

 "There was a group of us primarily living in Italy and we just said we either have to play ball here or go home," he said.
 "Maybe I'd approach the decision differently today, but at the time I didn't lose sleep over it."

-In a new book by his longtime friend and teammate George Hincapie, The Loyal Lieutenant: Leading Out Lance and Pushing Through the Pain, Hincapie said it's unfair to blame Armstrong for cycling's entrenched doping culture.
+In a new book by his longtime friend and teammate George Hincapie, The Loyal Lieutenant: Leading Out Lance, Hincapie said it's unfair to blame Armstrong for cycling's entrenched doping culture.